 Fall is a fabulous time to take a road trip for leaf peepers.
 However, hopping on a train offers even more time to soak up the collage of golden yellows, burnt oranges, and toasty reds on your scenic journey.

 Amtrak has several scenic routes throughout the country that offer fall foliage flair.
 Not only do you get to roll past the changing colors of maple, oak, ash, and dogwood trees, but you don’t have to worry about traffic or navigation!
-There’s free Wi-Fi and you can even bring your bike or small pet.
-Many of the routes feature sleeping car accommodations and some have a sightseer lounge, perfect for spying the spectacular scenery.
+There’s free Wi-Fi, and you can even bring your bike or small pet.
+Many of the routes feature sleeper car accommodations and some have a sightseer lounge, perfect for spying the spectacular scenery.

-You know the expression “it’s not the destination, it’s the journey?”
+You know the expression, “It’s not the destination, it’s the journey”?
 Well, these fall foliage excursions make getting there part of the experience.
-However, we’ve also included some things to do along these train routes that were chosen for the most stunning views fall has to offer.
+However, we’ve also included some things to do along these train routes.
+They were chosen for the most stunning views fall has to offer.

 Brunswick, Maine – Boston

 New England is never more charming than in the fall.
 Amtrak’s Downeaster train runs through Massachusetts, New Hampshire, and Maine.
 The 3-hour-and-25-minute route features magnificent views of seasonal colors, historic colonial cities, and beautiful Atlantic beaches.

-Take a fall foliage bike tour through Brunswick, ME.
+Take a fall foliage bike tour through Brunswick, Maine.
 Traverse the Androscoggin River by crossing the Androscoggin Swinging Bridge.
 Originally built in 1892, the suspension bridge offers captivating views.

 Heading north, the Adirondack train departs New York City’s Penn Station each morning and arrives in Quebec 10 hours later.
 Board the southbound train anywhere along the line and arrive in the “City That Never Sleeps” in time for dinner.
 From the Hudson Valley’s lush wine country to the Adirondack Mountains, this route features some of the best fall foliage in the U.S.